HII-C/Knowledge/README.md

 ## About

 This is the Knowledge repository for the HII-C project.
 This repository contains the scripts that process the medical source data to form an intelligent medical knowledge base.
-If you are looking for how this knowledge base is processed and delivered on our API, look at our [MedLearnAPI repository](https://github.com/HII-C/MedLearnAPI).
+If you are looking for how this knowledge base is processed and delivered on our API, look at our [HIIC-API repository](https://github.com/HII-C/HIIC-API).

 ## Installing/Building